-Now that we’ve fueled our bodies and got our blood pumping, it’s time to put that brain power to work.
-I like to make breakfast for the both of us during this time.
+Now that we’ve fueled our bodies and got our blood pumping, it’s time to put that brainpower to work.
+I like to make breakfast for both of us during this time.
 This is when we get our best ideas and have the motivation to sit down and write or work on a creative project.
-If you aren’t familiar with the type of work we do, here are some examples:

-While Berty is busy editing photos, I’m writing out posts for this blog.
+While Berty is busy editing photos, I’m writing blog posts for the website.
 Posts are a LOT of work behind the scenes!
-During this time, I’m usually editing travel photos, researching useful links to add, making it SEO friendly, creating content for Pinterest, and so much more!
-I also collaborate with my sister who helps me edit all the posts.
-(Love you, Katie!)
+During this time, I’m usually writing travel itineraries, researching useful links to add, creating content for Pinterest, and so much more!

 11:00am-12:00pm: Emails + Networking